 Baking the Rolls

-Cooling and Storing: Once baked, remove the rolls from the oven and let them cool in the pan for about 10 minutes before transferring them to a wire rack.
-To store, keep them in an airtight container at room temperature for up to 3 days, or freeze for longer storage.
+Cooling and Storing : Let rolls cool in the pan for 10 minutes then move to a wire rack .
+To store , keep in an airtight container at room temp for up to 3 days or freeze for later .

 Tips for Baking Soft Dinner Rolls